 As a consultant, Robinson aims to give his clients the necessary insight and intellectual resources required to have long-term success.
 With a focus on high performance organizations, creativity and innovation, Professor Robinson specializes in what he calls “thought leadership consulting.”
 He thinks about a client’s problem and applies his experience and knowledge to help find the optimal solution.
 The projects he enjoys most, and finds most valuable, are those that scare him.
 For Robinson, consulting is a medium where he can combine his love of learning, his passion for business and his interest in research.

 April brings a deep and passionate focus on organizational transformation and employee development.
-Her career experience includes several roles in Healthcare as a Medical Social Worker, Case Manager, Medical and Behavioral Care Coordinator, Team Lead, and Quality Manager.
+Her career experience includes roles in healthcare as Social Worker, Medical and Behavioral Health Coordinator, Team Lead, Quality Coordinator, Clinical Improvement Specialist, Quality Manager and Director Strategic Initiatives, in Higher Education as Program Chair and Adjunct Faculty, and with Consulting firms as a Project Manager III and Organizational Development Practice Manager.
 As her career advanced, she implemented Lean and Six Sigma principles across a variety of industries to support change management and process improvement initiatives that engaged employees resulting in high-performing teams.
 April holds a Bachelor of Science in Social Work, Masters Social Work, Masters in Management & Organizational Behavior and Master Science Strategic Management with an emphasis in Human Resources.
 Her education combined with skills in Lean, Six Sigma, and TWI, April provides the Institute clients with unmatched knowledge and skills.
 April is also very active as Board member and Vice Chair of Strategy for SPQA Virginia & DC, Board member for AME-Southeast Region as well as Board member and Co-Chair for Professional Development for ASQ Lean Enterprise Division.

 Lynne manages the inside operations for the TWI program, TWI Institute staff and its trainers.
 She manages the website, program scheduling, training logistics, contracts, vendors, inventory management, documentation and translations.